Your Kids Tooth Extraction

 - The baby tooth (or teeth) has NOT fallen out on its own and is crowding the growth of the new adult teeth (potentially eliminating the need for orthodontic treatment in the future).
 View our blog post – Baby Teeth Chart.

 - Baby teeth removal is necessary prior to orthodontic care treatment to prevent interference in treatment.

 Baby teeth typically have shallower roots that require minimal effort on your dentist’s behalf to remove.
 Baby teeth play an important role in saving space for adult teeth.
-If a child tooth extraction is necessary for baby teeth, our dentist may suggest the use of a prosthetic tooth to act as a spacer until the adult tooth is ready to come in.
+If a kids tooth extraction is necessary for baby teeth, our dentist may suggest the use of a prosthetic tooth to act as a spacer until the adult tooth is ready to come in.

 Prior to extracting any adult teeth, our pediatric dentist will perform X-rays to analyze the tooth’s roots and bone condition.
 At this time, we will also discuss with you, the parent, (and with your child if they are old enough to participate), the best dental sedation method.
 This could be a local anesthetic, laughing gas, or even full sleep dentistry.

 Wisdom Teeth Removal in Kids and Teens